LibraryBeales/Web-Scraping/readme.md

 # Digital Scholarship Workshop Series - Web Scraping

 These files support the web scraping tutorial, which can be found here. https://librarybeales.github.io/Web-Scraping/.
 This tutorial is part of a the CWRU Digital Scholarship Workshop Series.
+You can find a directory of the currently available tutorials here:

 ## Run the lesson locally